 3. A modern English translation, effective for public reading, memorization, and evangelism.

 4. An emphasized translation to bring out the full meaning and intensity of the original texts.

-The Old Testament Translation is also underway and will undergo a similar process.
-We have tentatively scheduled the release for August 2017, and will provide updates as this project progresses.
+The Old Testament Translation is underway for the Interlinear, Literal, and Study Bibles.
+We have tentatively scheduled an online release for December 2017 and a BSB print version in 2018.
+We will provide updates as this project progresses.

 We welcome all input on our partial draft of the BSB OT, available at: